 The regular trimming of a hedge, when carried out correctly, makes it healthy and strong by both encouraging new growth and improving the root system.
 It makes a hedge thicker and able to better combat diseases and attacks by insects, so you will be able to enjoy it for many years to come.
 A strong and healthy hedge looks much more attractive and does the job it is supposed to do in your garden ie provide shelter from sormy weather, form a dividing line between yours and your neighbours garden and give you a degree of privacy.

-When hedges are not properly maintained they quickly become top heavy and patchy, with unsightly gaps and a lack of leaves at the base in particular.
-Those unsightly gaps will soon be filled up with new shoots if it is regularly cut, and will assume a far neater and more compact appearance as time goes by.
+Hedges that have not been regularly maintained and cut have a tendency to become top heavy and straggly with unsightly gaps and a general lack of leaves and foliage, particularly at the base of the hedge.
+Those unsightly gaps will quickly be filled with brand new shoots if it's cut repeatedly, and should adopt a much neater and more compact visual appearance as time passes.

 If you don't maintain and prune your hedge regularly it will begin to spread outwards, which won't just occupy a lot of your garden's space, but will also cause leafless clusters of branches inside the hedge, which will ultimately be exposed with unappealing consequences when you do finally get around to trimming it.
 Once it has got in this state it could easily be years before it recovers fully, and it might never look quite the same again.